Kong/kong/README.md

 # Kong Serverless Functions Plugin

-Dynamically run Lua code from Kong during access phase.
+Dynamically run Lua code from Kong during plugin phases.
 It can be used in combination with other request plugins.

 Please see the [plugin documentation][docs] for details on installation and